-Kris Harzinski is an artist and writer based in Philadelphia, Pennsylvania.
+Kris Harzinski is an artist, writer, and educator based in Philadelphia, Pennsylvania.
 He is the author of From Here to There: A Curious Collection from the Hand Drawn Map Association.
-The book is based on the archive and website he founded to collect maps people draw for one another at a time when digital technology was rapidly making these maps less necessary.
-Additional projects include Daily Life Storage, a series of limited edition, hand-made portfolios created in collaboration with LGBTQ+ artists, as well as a collaborative practice examining bromance and other cultural constructs of masculinity.
+The book is based on the archive and website he founded to collect maps people draw for one another at a time when digital technology was rapidly making them less necessary.
+Harzinski has additional projects, such as a series of limited edition, hand-made portfolios collecting small works by LGBTQ+ artists, as well as a collaborative practice examining bromance and other cultural constructs of masculinity.